tbretl/ae353-sp21/docs/projects.md

 Submit your code by uploading it to Box in the [AE353 (Spring 2021) Project Submissions](https://uofi.box.com/s/56ieq301xo6dp334j2hbsr2ypvqebjku) folder.

 In particular, you will find a sub-folder there with your NetID as the title.
 For instance, I would look for a sub-folder with the title `tbretl`.
-You have been made an "Editor" of your own sub-folder and so can upload, download, edit, and delete files inside this sub-folder. **Please keep your sub-folder clean and organized!** After submission of your third design project, your sub-folder should look like this:
+You have been made an "Editor" of your own sub-folder and so can upload, download, edit, and delete files inside this sub-folder. **Please keep your sub-folder clean and organized!** After submission of your fourth design project, your sub-folder should look like this:

 ```
 yournetid